 Soju (or shochu) is a traditional Korean distilled spirit that can be rather hard to find in the United States.
 However, that may soon change thanks to the release of TY KU Soju, which is now being imported by the same company who recently released, sake-based TY KU Liqueur.

 TY KU Soju is an interesting taste.
 While the spirit is typically compared to vodka, there is a slight element to this soju that is decidedly different, though it can easily replace vodka in cocktails.
-Also, this particular soju breaks from a couple of the traditional soju characteristics.
+Also, this particular soju breaks from a couple of traditional soju characteristics.

 TY KU Soju vs. Vodka

 The two distinctions between TY KU and other sojus are the facts that it is distilled from barley and done so in Japan, not Korea.
 The reason for the barley likely has something to do with the shift from using rice to grains that occurred during a 1960's shortage of rice (read more about traditional soju), during which more soju producers turned to the alternatives.

-I am not entirely familiar with a variety of sojus and so my best comparison is to vodka.
+We are not entirely familiar with a variety of sojus and so our best comparison is to vodka.
 The barley is very noticeable in TY KU Soju and this profile gives it a flavor that is typically absent in vodkas.
 It is an interesting taste that is more like sake, but the higher alcohol content makes this soju stronger (still not as strong as vodka).

-In the same fashion as vodka, this soju is also triple distilled (though in a pot still) and I am led to believe that this makes it softer than single distilled sojus.
+In the same fashion as vodka, this soju is also triple distilled (though in a pot still) and we are led to believe that this makes it softer than single distilled sojus.
 Those who are soju traditionalists may find this lightness unappealing.
 The use of white kōji also gives this soju a sweeter characteristic.

 Drinking TY KU Soju